kchu25/MOTIFs.jl/README.md

 > ![image info](./imgs/re_gap.png)

 ### Statistically insignificant motifs
-Some of the motifs shown here have their p-values in grey, which typically suggests that these motifs are not particularly enriched in the dataset.
-However, this does not imply that they do not exist in the dataset.
+Some of the motifs shown here have their p-values in grey, which means that they have a relatively high p-value ($p$ > 0.5, Fisher exact test).
+This statistical result suggests that these motifs are not particularly enriched in the dataset.
+However, this does not imply that these motifs do not exist in the dataset.

 > ![image info](./imgs/re_high_pval.png)